jswymer/mydoctest/articles/upload-data.md

 <properties
-    pageTitle="Import Data from Other Finance Systems| Project Madeira" description="Describes how you can import your own data into Project &quot;Madeira&quot;" services=""
+    pageTitle="Import Data from Other Finance Systems| Project Madeira" description="Describes how you can import your own data into Project “Madeira”;" services=""
 	documentationCenter="Madeira"
 	authors="edupont" />